jamwung/network-eda-steam/README.md

 2. Navigate to the `notebooks` folder and open the Jupyter notebooks to view the step-by-step analysis.

 3. Feel free to experiment, modify, and extend the analysis for your own learning and insights.

-## Further Details

-For a comprehensive understanding of the project, please refer to the full blog post on [Medium](https://medium.com/@2010.jgwong/exploring-the-steam-gaming-ecosystem-using-network-analysis-9cedf4626b).

 ## Contact